Jackardios/react-tailwind-variants/README.md

 `Stitches.js`-like API for creating composable components.
 You can define a single variant, multiple variants, and even compound variants which allow you to define classes based on a combination of variants.

+This is a modified version of the [`classname-variants`](https://github.com/fgnass/classname-variants/)

 ## Features

 - 📦 Lightweight